scorpido74/azure-docs.nl-nl/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking.md

 ## <a name="step-2-post-the-request"></a>Stap 2: De aanvraag posten

 Analyse wordt uitgevoerd na ontvangst van de aanvraag.
-Zie de sectie [gegevens limieten](../overview.md#data-limits) in het overzicht voor informatie over de grootte en het aantal aanvragen dat u per minuut en seconde kunt verzenden.
+See the [data limits](../overview.md#data-limits) section in the overview for information on the size and number of requests you can send per minute and second.

 Terughalen als de service staatloos is.
 Er worden geen gegevens opgeslagen in uw account.
 Resultaten worden onmiddellijk in het antwoord geretourneerd.